2002 United States Senate election in Georgia

 The 2002 United States Senate election in Georgia took place on November 5, 2002.
-Incumbent Democratic U.S. Senator Max Cleland ran for re-election to a second term, but was defeated by Republican Saxby Chambliss by nearly a 7 point margin.
+Incumbent Democratic U.S. Senator Max Cleland ran for re-election to a second term, but was defeated by Republican Saxby Chambliss by nearly a 7 point margin, becoming the first Republican ever to win the state’s Class 2 Senate seat.

-This was the last midterm senate election in which an incumbent of the out-of-presidency party lost reelection until 2018.
-Chambliss became the first Republican ever to hold Georgia's class 2 Senate seat.
+Democrat Roy Barnes simultaneously lost the gubernatorial election to Republican Sonny Perdue, marking just the sixth time in the last 50 years in which U.S. Senate and gubernatorial incumbents from the same political party were simultaneously defeated in the same state.

+This was one of the six Democratic-held Senate seats up for election in a state that George W. Bush won in the 2000 presidential election.

-Democratic Primary
+Democratic primary

 Max Cleland, the incumbent U.S. Senator, won renomination unopposed.

-Republican Primary
+Republican primary

 Three candidates ran in the primary: